 Organizing a Classroom Writing Center

 A writing center should be organized and easily accessible.
-We don’t want our students to use lack of supplies or ability to find what they need, as an excuse not to write!
+We don’t want our students to use a lack of supplies or the inability to find what they need as an excuse not to write!

 Organize the space, label everything, and provide the necessary tools.